Manage your app

 It is best practice to pin your Streamlit version in

 requirements.txt.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).

 App resources and limits

-Private apps on Teams or Enterprise plans will not hibernate, but for public and Free tier apps without traffic for 7 consecutive days, will automatically go to sleep.
+Private apps will not hibernate, but public Community Cloud apps without traffic for 7 consecutive days will automatically go to sleep.
 This is done to alleviate resources and allow the best communal use of the platform!
 Here are some need to know's about how this works:

 - As the app developer, you will receive an email after 5 days of no traffic on your app.

 - If you would like to keep your app awake, you have one of two choices:

 - Push a commit to the app (this can be empty!).